Campus Improvement Plan

 Evaluation Data Sources: 4-Year Plan, Endorsement Selection Form

 Strategy 1: 8th grade students participate in Guthrie campus visits and other career focus trips to learn more about CTE Programs of Study.
+Students will have opportunities to explore other college and career options beyond the CTE Programs of Study including field trips, experiences and presentations about the various options.

 Strategy's Expected Result/Impact: Students will determine if they want to pursue a career and technical opportunity.

-Staff Responsible for Monitoring: Administrators Counselors
+Staff Responsible for Monitoring: Administrators, Counselors, Teachers

 Strategy 2: Students will complete a course selection process aligned to their career and endorsement path for their 9th grade year.